• Add description, images, menus and links to your mega menu

 4. Sustainability and Traceability Become Non-Negotiable

-By 2026, sustainability is no longer a marketing claim it’s a requirement.
+By 2026, sustainability is no longer a marketing claim.
+It’s a requirement.

 • Origin transparency